New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Data

 \section{Data}

-We record a time series of spatial locations of the female wolf called F24 (2-3 years old), that was live-trapped in May 2009 in the Abruzzo, Lazio and Molise National Park (central Apennines, Italy) and equipped with a Vectronic Pro Light-1 collar (Vectronic Aerospace GmbH, Berlin, Germany).
-Details on wolf capture and handling are provided in \cite{Mancinelli2018}.
-During winter months (January –- April), fix attempts were scheduled every 30 minutes for 10 days, and every 3 hours for 20 days for the rest of the year.
-The lower acquisition interval during winter months was programmed with the aim to estimate wolf kill rate through field investigations of GPS clusters \citep{Sand2010}.
+We have recorded a time series of spatial locations following the female wolf called F24 (2-3 years old), which was live-trapped in May 2009 in the Abruzzo, Lazio and Molise National Park (central Apennines, Italy) and equipped with a Vectronic Pro Light-1 collar (Vectronic Aerospace GmbH, Berlin, Germany).
+Details on the capturing and handling of the wolf are provided in \cite{Mancinelli2018}.
+During winter months (January –- April), the recording rate was scheduled for every 30 minutes, while it was every 3 hours for the rest of the year.
+The higher acquisition rate during winter months was necessary to estimate wolf kill rates through field investigations of GPS clusters \citep{Sand2010}.

-When first captured, F24 was a member of the Villa pack, where it remained for 7.9 months before dispersing and establishing a new pack (i.e., Bisegna pack) in January 2010.
-The wolf reproduced in May 2010 and, using information derived from its GPS locations, we were able to determine the actual position of the den.
-Between May 28th and June 4th, F24 restricted its movements in the proximity of the den.
-We therefore assumed that F24 entered the den on May 28th and reproduced in the following days.
-Until collar’s failure on June 16th, F24 systematically revisited the den to feed and attend the cubs.
-We collected locations from F24's collar with a mean acquisition rate of 91.5\%.
-We decided to use data only on the final period of the Bisegna pack which is composed of two separate time windows were locations are recorded.
-We restrict ourself to this subset of data because it represents the final and more stable phase of the tracking period and, moreover, we are mainly interested in the changes in behavior before and after the wolf reproduction.

-The two time windows analyzed in this work are described in Table \ref{tab:obsper}.
-The trajectories are shown in Figure \ref{fig:traj1}.
-We can clearly see that the movements of F24 in the first time window are more nomadic, while the classic star-shaped pattern, characterizing wolf reproductive period \citep{Mech2003}, can be observed in the second one.
+When first captured, F24 was a member of the Villa pack, where it remained for 7.9 months before leaving and establishing a new pack (the Bisegna pack) in January 2010.
+The wolf gave birth in May 2010 and, using information derived from its GPS locations, it was possible to determine the actual position of the den.
+Between May 28 and June 4, F24 restricted its movements in the proximity to the den.
+Therefore, we assumed that F24 entered the den on May 28 and gave birth in the following days.
+Until collar failure occurred, on the 16th of June, it was observed that F24 systematically revisited the den to feed and attend the cubs.
+In order to detect the changes in behavior before and after wolf reproduction, we use a subset of the data relative to the final period in which F24 settled down with the Bisegna pack.
+The dataset is divided into two time windows, before and after reproduction, which are described in Table \ref{tab:obsper}.
+The trajectories are shown in Figure \ref{fig:traj1}, where it is possible to observe that the movements of F24 in the first period are more nomadic, while the classic star-shaped pattern around the den, which characterizes the wolf reproductive period \citep{Mech2003}, can be observed in the second.